 - spend $375 or more on eligible tolls in a financial year

-- have a NSW personal toll account (E-Toll or Transurban Linkt) – if you've moved from interstate, check with your toll provider that you now have a NSW personal account suitable for Toll Relief
+- have an active NSW personal toll account (E-Toll or Transurban Linkt) – if you've moved from interstate, check with your toll provider that you now have a NSW personal account suitable for toll relief

 - have already paid for the tolls

-- have an active toll provider account (not suspended or closed)
+- have an active NSW toll provider account (not suspended or closed)

 - have accrued the tolls on a vehicle that's privately registered in NSW, and is below 2794kgs TARE weight

 - have travelled on an eligible NSW toll road

 - claim within one year of the financial year end in which you paid the tolls

 - a rebate in the quarter for which you're claiming